 Not counting these technical peculiarities, in the field of music Kaczmarski remained a traditionalist.
 He used to say:

-"I try to be faithful to one principle: when composing music, I rely on classical patterns.
+"I try to stay true to one principle: when composing music, I rely on classical models.
 I don't use jazz, blues, rock or pop standards.
-Unless it is to serve something.
+Unless it's to serve a purpose.
 But that rarely happens."

 He did not, however, shy away from musical quotations and stylizations - for example, Z pasa słuckiego pożytek uses the melody of a polonaise.

-Two things immediately catch the eye in Kaczmarski's song lyrics: sophisticated irony and the ability to re-tell cultural texts in such a way that they continue to arouse the listener's interest or even express new content unknown to the original.
-A summary of Boleslaw Prus' novel, for example, is the song Lalka - in which the simple refrain ("Rzecki dreams of Bonaparte / Wokulski loves Isabella") comments on the same stanzas slightly differently each time.
-However, Kaczmarski achieved true mastery in writing about paintings.
-Descriptions of works of art (or so-called ekphrases) were the subject of an entire program entitled Museum, prepared jointly with Przemyslaw Gintrowski and Zbigniew Lapinski.
+Two things immediately catch the eye in Kaczmarski's song lyrics: his sophisticated irony, and his ability to retell cultural texts in such a way that they continue to arouse the listener's interest, or even express new, unfamiliar content.
+The song Lalka / The Doll is, for example, a summary of the novel by Boleslaw Prus, in which the simple refrain ("Rzecki dreams of Bonaparte / Wokulski loves Izabela") provides a slightly different commentary on the same verses each time.
+Kaczmarski's true mastery, however, lies in his writing about paintings.
+An entire program entitled Museum, prepared together with Przemysław Gintrowski and Zbigniew Łapiński, was devoted to descriptions of works of art (the so-called ekphrases).

 References to painting appear very often in Kaczmarski's work.
 Suffice it to recall The Poisoned Well, referring to a series of paintings by Jacek Malczewski; the ironic The Impostors, based on Caravaggio's The Card Players, in which the swindler and the cheated swap places unexpectedly; The Ambassadors, faithfully reflecting the idea of Hans Holbein, whose painting deals with transience; or the entire program of the Museum.
 Less widely known - apart from Rublev - are songs based on Andrei Tarkovsky's films: Stalker and Sacrifice.

-Another distinctive feature of this work is the incredible skill of stylization.
-It is evidenced by works such as Bruno Jasieński's Epitaph, the text of which imitates not only the poet's characteristic rhythm (a fourteen-line 7+7 interspersed with a thirteen-line masculine accented clause), but also the surprising avant-garde metaphors and neologisms of the pre-war Futurist: "And I inhale London's flu-generating fumes / And taste Paris' moldy roquefort."
-In general, a frequent writing strategy of the author of The Scream was the so-called role lyricism, that is, speaking on behalf of someone else, for example, in the songs Luther, Jan Kochanowski or the bravura Catherine's Dream - but also in texts modeled on heard stories of ordinary people.
+Another distinctive feature of his work is an uncanny ability to stylize.
+This is evident in works such as Epitafium Brunona Jasieńskiego / Epitaph of Bruno Jasieński, whose text imitates not only the poet's characteristic rhythm (fourteen-line 7+7 interspersed with a thirteen-line masculine accented clause), but also surprising, avant-garde metaphors and neologisms of the pre-war futurist: "And I inhale London's flu-generating fumes / And taste Paris's mouldy roquefort".
+A frequent writing strategy of the author of Scream was the so-called role lyricism, i.e. speaking on behalf of someone else, for example in the songs Luter, Jan Kochanowski or the daring Katarzyna's Dream - but also in texts modeled on stories heard from ordinary people.
 This method was perfectly summarized by Joanna Boss:

-"The author often [...] within his songs gives voice to animals, characters from paintings, literary heroes, simple people who, while describing themselves or the situation in which they find themselves, draw at the same time, in a way that is not necessarily conscious, a picture and color of the reality of which they are a part."
+"The author often [...] within his songs gives voice to animals, characters from paintings, literary heroes, simple people who, while describing themselves or the situation in which they find themselves, draw at the same time, in a way that is not necessarily conscious, the image and color of the reality of which they are a part."

 Because of the public image of Kaczmarski as a bard, the humorous aspect of his songs is often forgotten.
 Yet he did, for example, perform bravely the songs of Stanisław Staszewski (the same ones that later appeared on the album Tata Kazika / Kazik's Dad), parody Bob Dylan's voice in an otherwise profound ballad about the artist's alienation, or write his own lyrics with a heavy comic load.
 Of these, the ballad Czaty śmiełowskie should be singled out, as should several other songs also included on the album Pochwała łotrostwa.